-Glen Canyon National Recreation Area Annual Vessel Sicker - $50.00
+Glen Canyon National Recreation Area Annual Vessel Sticker - $50.00

 Main visitor center for Glen Canyon National Recreation Area and Rainbow Bridge National Monument.
-Tours of the dam provided by Glen Canyon Natural History Association, exhibits, video shows.
-Restrooms and a bookstore.
+Exhibits, restrooms, bookstore, and short park movies.
+Tours of the dam provided by Glen Canyon Natural History Association.
 Tours of the Dam (928-608-6072) are $5, and as a federal power plant facility, security measures are in place.
 While no bags, purses, knives, weapons, or food are allowed on the tour, wallets, cameras, and clear water bottles are welcome.

-Exhibits relating to geology and the human and natural history of Glen Canyon.
+Exhibits relating to geology and the human and natural history of Glen Canyon, including a life-size model of a slot canyon!
 Ancestral Puebloan and pioneer artifacts.
-A life-size model of a slot canyon.
 Bookstore, restrooms.
-Located in the same building as the emergency clinic.
+Located in the same building as the emergency medical clinic.

 Bookstore, outdoor exhibits, and self guided walks across the historic Navajo Bridge.
-This is a popular spot to look for a California Condor.
+This is a popular spot to look for California Condors.

 This center is jointly run by Grand Staircase-Escalante National Monument (Bureau of Land Management), Glen Canyon National Recreation Area (National Park Service), and Dixie National Forest (Forest Service).
-It features exhibits focusing on the scientific research surrounding the Escalante region.
-Permits for hikes into Glen Canyon wilderness must be obtained here in person.
+It features outdoor exhibits focusing on trip planning and interior exhibits on the scientific research surrounding the Escalante region.
+Permits for hikes into Glen Canyon Wilderness must be obtained here in person.
 Call ahead for permit status and road conditions.
 435-826-5499.